kwonus/Quelle-Obsolete/Clarity-Syntax.md

 In all cases, “...” means “followed by”, but the ellipsis allows other words to appear between created and heaven.
 Likewise, it allows words to appear between created and Earth.

-AV Text Ministries imagines that Clarity HMI can be applied broadly in the computing industry and can easily be applied outside of the narrow domain of biblical studies.
-For example, the Clarity syntax could easily handle statements such as:
+AV Text Ministries imagines that Quelle HMI can be applied broadly in the computing industry and can easily be applied outside of the narrow domain of biblical studies.
+For example, the Quelle syntax could easily handle statements such as:

 ​     *domain=Wall Street Journal // “Biden ... tax increases”*

 Of course, translating the commands into actual search results might not be trivial for the application developer.
-Still, the reference implementation that parses a Clarity command is freely available in the reference implementation.
+Still, the reference implementation that parses Quelle statements is freely available in the reference implementation.

-Clarity is designed to be intuitive.
+Quelle is designed to be intuitive.
 It provides the ability to invoke Boolean logic on how term matching should be performed.
 As we saw earlier, parenthesis can be used to invoke Boolean multiplication upon the terms that compose a search expression.
 For instance, there are situations where the exact word within a phrase is not precisely known.
 For example, when searching the KJV bible, one might not recall which form of the second person pronoun was used in an otherwise familiar passage.
 Attempting to locate the serpent’s words to Eve in Genesis, one might execute a search such as:

 *(you thou ye) shall not surely die*